Sign in to Surface Hub with Microsoft Authenticator

 Configure Multi-Factor Authentication.
 Make sure Notification through mobile app is selected.

-Enable content hosting on Azure AD services such as Office online, SharePoint, etc.
+Enable content hosting on Azure AD services such as Office, SharePoint, etc.

 Surface Hub must be running Windows 10, version 1703 or later.